Caramelized Onion Quiche

 4 Make a "V" cut in the root end of the onion to cut out the tough root end, to release the onion slices.

-1 On a lightly floured surface, roll dough into a 12-inch circle.
-Fit into a 9-by-1 1/2-inch round tart pan, pressing dough into corners.
+1 Make a frozen tart crust: If you are making your own crust (instead of using an already prepared frozen crust), roll out your dough on a lightly floured surface, into a 12-inch circle.
+Fit into a 9-by-1 1/2-inch round tart pan (or 9-inch pie dish), pressing dough into corners.
 Transfer to freezer to chill for 30 minutes.

 Caramelizing the Onions and Preparing the Quiche